 Sustainable Urban Drainage Systems

-Assessments can be carried out in accordance with the GDSDS (Greater Dublin Strategic Drainage Study) policy document on New Developments, which provides a consistent approach to addressing the increase in both rate and volume of runoff as well as providing a mechanism for protecting the environment from the pollution that is washed off roads and buildings.
-Advice is given on the calculation of interception storage, treatment storage, attenuation storage and long term storage
+Our assessments are carried out in accordance with the GDSDS (Greater Dublin Strategic Drainage Study) policy document on New Developments, which provides a consistent approach to addressing the increase in both rate and volume of runoff as well as providing a mechanism for protecting the environment from the pollution that is washed off roads and buildings.
+Advice is given on the calculation of interception storage, treatment storage, attenuation storage and long term storage.